 We continued developing the store, reinvesting as we went, focusing on an improvement project each year.
 We commissioned an oak counter with lit glass shelving.
 A local artist painted our staircase to look like old books.
 We installed two custom-designed stained glass windows.
 We created another rare book cabinet.
 The bookstore occupies two floors.
 Patrons browse a fascinating collection of used, rare and out-of-print books.
 We offer a wide selection of hardcover and paperback Fiction and Non-Fiction, along with fun sideline items such as Blind Date Books, Postcards & Buttons.

 In the past few years, we have expanded our web and social media presence.
-We now offer a range of Used and Rare Books, as well as Book Bag Care Packages and other Merchandise, through our site.
-We also offer New Books through our partnership with Bookshop.org which is sort of like the Rebel Alliance to the Empire of Amazon.
+We now offer New Books through our partnership with Bookshop.org which is sort of like the Rebel Alliance to the Empire of Amazon.

 We are members of the American Booksellers Association, Midwest Independent Booksellers Association, and the International Online Booksellers Association.
 Community is important to us and we have a longstanding tradition of involvement and investment in education, the arts, social justice and helping to meet people’s basic needs.
 Throughout the year, we usually host a variety of events.